Stefan Nagel

+He completed his Diplom in Business Economics at the University of Trier, and earned his PhD at London Business School.

+Works

+Nagel has authored over 50 academic articles and is the author of Machine Learning in Asset Pricing, published by Princeton University Press in 2021.

 In 2004 he won the Smith Breeden best paper prize (Journal of Finance) for his article "Hedge Funds and the Technology Bubble".

 He won the Fama/DFA best paper prize (Journal of Financial Economics) as a co-author twice, in 2006 for the article "The Conditional CAPM Does Not Explain Asset Pricing Anomalies" and in 2020 for the article "Shrinking the cross section".

-He is the author of Machine Learning in Asset Pricing, published by Princeton University Press in 2021.